kkamara/kelvinkamara/readme.md

 I recommend working with Amazon Alexa speakers e.g. Echo Dot.

 note: when working with Apple systems and eqMac sound booster I recommend using automatic boosting settings rather than manual tuning.
 I have over six months experience with that software.
+However, when you want to hear speech the most clearest and loudest way possible (along with the rest of your sound) I recommend the [manual settings](https://github.com/kkamara/useful/commit/a9e620925598c945ad71501388dc615f4b381d33#commitcomment-112840838) bass -24, mid +1, treble +1, peak limiter on / off.

 ## Misc